56 Days: Production

+Dove Cameron with Avan Jogia promoting 56 Days in 2026.

 The series is produced by Amazon MGM Studios and Atomic Monster and was commissioned in December 2023.
 The series is written and executive-produced by Lisa Zwerling and Karyn Usher.
 James Wan is one of the executive producers, along with Michael Clear and Rob Hackett at Atomic Monster.
+Nathan Barr composed the score for the series.
+Multiples changes were made for the series, with the setting from the novel changed from Dublin to Boston.
+The other major change is that the novel takes place during the COVID-19 pandemic, with Oliver suggesting that Ciara spend the lockdown at his place; however, the pandemic's storyline was removed for the adaptation.

-In May 2024, Dove Cameron and Avan Jogia were cast in the lead roles of Ciara Wyse and Oliver Kennedy.
-In June 2024, Megan Peta Hill, Dorian Missick, Karla Souza, Patch Darragh, Kira Guloien, Celeste Oliva, Jesse James Keitel and Matt Murray joined the cast.
+In May 2024, Avan Jogia and Dove Cameron were cast in the lead roles of Oliver Kennedy and Ciara Wyse.
+In June 2024, Karla Souza, Megan Peta Hill, Dorian Crossmond Missick, Patch Darragh, Kira Guloien, Celeste Oliva, Jesse James Keitel, and Matt Murray joined the cast.

 Filming took place in Montreal in June 2024.

+Release

+56 Days premiered on February 18, 2026, on Amazon Prime Video, with all eight episodes released at once.

+Reception

+On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 60% based on 30 reviews.
+The website's critics consensus reads, "56 Days almost overstays its welcome with this snoozy mystery, but its central conceit is saved by two utterly beguiling performances."
+Metacritic, which uses a weighted average, gave it a score of 55 out of 100 based on 11 critics, indicating "mixed or average" reviews.